LexiPugh/world-life-expectancy/README.md

 <br>

 ### Step 3: Is There a Correlation Between GDP and Life Expectancy?
-- Note: There were some countries that had no data for life expectancy or GDP.
-The countries without those values were rather small ones, so it's possible those values never got reported.
+- Note: Some countries had no data for life expectancy or GDP.
+The countries without those values were rather small ones in terms of size, so maybe they didn't report their stats.
 This is another case where understanding the data collection process would help understand why those values are missing and how to retrieve them.
 For the sake of not throwing off the numbers in this project, I filtered them out!

 ``` SQL
 SELECT